bighappyface/d8-testing-example/README.md

 The `test_example` module does not need to be enabled for the unit test to run.
 The `Drupal\Tests\test_example\Unit\TestExampleConversionsTest` class is instantiated manually in the test and the autoloader picks it up automatically.

 ## Functional Tests

+The `Drupal\Tests\test_example\Functional\TestExampleFunctionalTest` test demonstrates the `BrowserTestBase` functional test provided by Drupal core.

+The functional tests provided by Drupal will bootstrap a full instance based on profile and an optional module set.
+Once Drupal is bootstrapped the tests provide methods for interacting with the running instance and asserting various expectations.
+A common practice in unit testing is "one test, one assert" but functional testing is different.
+It is costly to bootstrap Drupal, especially with lots of modules, so it is common and okay to have one test with several asserts to be more efficient.
+Each test will perform a full bootstrap.